arc-archive/socket-fetch/README.md

 ### Initialization
 Initialize as Request object.
 The first parameter can be `String`, `Request` or `ArcRequest` object.
-Second argument may have following options;
+Second argument may have following options:

 | Name | Type | Description | Default |
 | --- | --- | --- | --- |
 | method | String | The request method, e.g., GET, POST. | `GET` |